 My embedded presentation is stuck on a loading screen

 If the loading screen is shown for a long time, it could be that Confluence has been set up to use an Iframe-macro that blocks scripts from running.

 If this happens, it is likely that the browser's security settings block Ardoq from authorizing you to view the presentation.
 A workaround for this is to make the presentation public, meaning that everyone with a URL can see the presentation without being logged in.
 Only admins can make a presentation public, and you should only do this if the presentation does not contain sensitive data.

 My embedded surveys shows refused to connect and presentation works fine

-If you are still stuck on how to embed presentations or surveys in Confluence, reach out to us via our website or by using the in-app chat.
+If you are still stuck on how to embed presentations in Confluence, reach out to us via our website or by using the in-app chat.
 We're here to help.